-- 16.3.1 For much of the NAT HLA the lateral separation standard is generally 60 NM.
-Since 60 NM is equivalent to one degree of latitude along any meridian and given that the vast majority of flights through this airspace are generally eastbound or westbound, this standard is deemed to be met by tracks separated by one degree of latitude at common meridians.
-The letter 'X' must be included to show that the aircraft satisfies NAT HLA lateral navigation performance requirements - Outside ATS Surveillance coverage ATC depends upon aircraft supplied position reports for flight progress information.
+- 16.3.1 The letter 'X' must be included in Item 10 of the ICAO FPL to show that the aircraft satisfies NAT HLA lateral navigation performance requirements. - Outside ATS Surveillance coverage ATC depends upon aircraft supplied position reports for flight progress information.
 In order to provide separation assurance, ATC requires updates on the progress of flights at no more than hourly intervals.
 It has been determined that this criteria is met over a wide range of ground speeds if eastbound or westbound NAT flights report on passing each ten degrees of longitude.
 The criteria is also met by northbound or southbound flights reporting on passing each five degrees of latitude.
-In consequence, all flights which will generally route in an eastbound or westbound direction should normally be flight planned by specifying significant points at whole degrees of latitude at each crossed ten degrees of longitude (20°W, 30°W, 40°W etc.); and all generally northbound or southbound flights should normally be flight planned so that specified parallels of latitude spaced at five degree intervals (65°N, 60°N, 55°N etc.) are crossed at whole degrees of longitude.
+In consequence, all flights which will generally route in an eastbound or westbound direction should normally be flight planned by specifying significant points at whole or half degrees of latitude at each crossed ten degrees of longitude (20°W, 30°W, 40°W etc.); and all generally northbound or southbound flights should normally be flight planned so that specified parallels of latitude spaced at five degree intervals (65°N, 60°N, 55°N etc.) are crossed at whole degrees of longitude.
 See Chapter 4.